 How much does it cost?

-The Chiang Mai to Bangkok train usually has four different classes to choose from, ranging from a luxurious first class berth for two people, to a hard, uncomfortable third class seat.
-Most tourists book a second class berth and it’s our recommended way to travel.
+The Chiang Mai to Bangkok train usually has four different classes to choose from, ranging from a private first-class berth for two people, to a hard, uncomfortable third-class seat.
+Most tourists book a second-class berth and it’s our recommended way to travel from Chiang Mai to Bangkok.

 Here is a list of which class is available on which train: